MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-vms.md

-This article provides information about the *Manage Azure Virtual Machines (VMs)* feature in System Center - Virtual Machine Manager (VMM).
+This article provides information about the *Manage Azure Virtual Machines (VMs)* feature in System Center Virtual Machine Manager (VMM).

-This feature allows you to perform basic actions on Azure instances attached to an Azure profile, created for Azure VM management.
+This feature allows you to perform basic actions on Azure instances attached to an Azure profile created for Azure VM management.

 >[!NOTE]
-> To perform these actions, you must create [Azure profile](azure-subscription.md) with **Profile Usage** selected as **Azure VM Management**.
+> To perform these actions, you must create an [Azure profile](azure-subscription.md) with **Profile Usage** selected as **Azure VM Management**.
 Once an Azure profile for Azure VM Management is created, the VMs deployed on Azure will be accessible on the **VMs and Services** page of VMM console and will be listed under **Azure Subscriptions**.

 You can perform the following actions on Azure instances, without leaving the VMM console.

-- Add and remove one or more Azure subscriptions by using the VMM console.
+- Add and remove one or more Azure subscriptions using the VMM console.
 - See a list view with details and status of all role instances in all deployments in that subscription.
-- Manually refresh the list of instances.
+- Refresh the list of instances manually
 - Perform the following basic actions on the instances:
     - Start
     - Stop